 4. The Belvedere Torso

-Apollonios | 1st century B.C. | White Marble | Room of the Muses
+Apollonios | First Century B.C. | White Marble | Room of the Muses

-Why the heck did the Vatican feature a statue with no head, hands, or feet right in the middle of a room?
-As modern people, we have tv, google, the internet, etc. to understand anatomy.
-The magic of this statue is that the body is in motion, contorting to his left, but all of his muscles compliment that movement perfectly, which means the sculptor had intimate knowledge of anatomy.
+The magic of this statue is that the body is in motion, contorting to his left, and all of his muscles complement that movement perfectly.
+This indicates that the sculptor had intimate knowledge of anatomy.
 This was a big deal even in the Renaissance period since it was forbidden to dissect humans to study muscles and anatomy.

-This is the work of a man who knew how to do it better than nature
+This is the work of a man who knew how to do it better than nature.

 Michelangelo